lancedb/lance/docs/format.rst

 If the commit fails, the writer will re-read the new ``next_row_id``, update the new row ids, and then try again.
 This is similar to how the ``max_fragment_id`` is used to assign new fragment ids.

+When a row id updated, it it typically assigned a new row id rather than reusing the old one.
+This is because this feature doesn't have a mechanism to update secondary indices that may reference the old values for the row id.
+By deleting the old row id and creating a new one, the secondary indices will avoid referencing stale data.

 Row ID sequences
 ~~~~~~~~~~~~~~~~